 Firstly we start with an interview exploring the issue you want to change.
 We will be talking about what is Hypnosis, what to expect during the session and how we are going to work on it.
 Only once you feel comfortable and ready, do we start the session.
 The first session can last 1 1/2 to 2 hours.
 Follow up session are mostly shorter, however if necessary, we will go on for longer.

-- Break habits
+- Weight loss, eating habits

-- Increase confidence/motivation
+- Increase self-confidence and motivation